 Transactions are entered into primarily on the strength of a borrower's creditworthiness, ability to repay, and repayment sources.
 To mitigate credit risk, the Group accepts collateral as security, subject to Group policies on collateral eligibility.
-Types of collateral include cash and marketable securities; residential and commercial real estate; vessels, aircraft, and automobiles; and other tangible business assets, such as inventory and equipment.
+Types of collateral include cash and marketable securities: residential and commercial real estate; vessels, aircraft, and automobiles; and other tangible business assets such as inventory and equipment.

 The value of collateral is prudently assessed on a regular basis, and valuations are performed by independent appraisers.
-Discounts are applied to the market value of collateral, reflecting the quality, liquidity, volatility, and collateral type.
-The loan-to-value ratio is a key factor in the credit granting decision.
+Appropriate discounts are applied to the market value of collateral, reflecting the quality, liquidity, volatility, and collateral type.
+The loan-to-value ratio is an important factor in secured lending decision.
 OCBC Group also accepts guarantees from individuals, corporates, and institutions as a form of support.